Nando-jr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-2-strncpy.c: This function copies a string (works exactly like strncpy ;)) 3-strcmp.c: This function compares two strings; works exactly like strcmp 4-rev_array.c: This function reverses the content of an array of integers
+2-strncpy.c: This function copies a string (works exactly like strncpy ;)) 3-strcmp.c: This function compares two strings; works exactly like strcmp 4-rev_array.c: This function reverses the content of an array of integers 5-string_toupper.c: This function changes all lowercase letters of a string to uppercase